Neyami/CSO-Weapons/README.md

 AS Plugins by me, sometimes with code converted from various AMXX plugins.

-There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.
-But the fixes should be simple.

 Some of the weapons aren't 100% finished but they're mostly tweaks such as muzzleflashes, animations, bulletspread, damage, and such.

 It'll look really messy but should be relatively easy to use anyway.